kheslin0420/kheslin0420.github.io/MODS_Scripts/README.md

 The files found within this directory are primarily python scripts created to work with archival metadata using the [Metadata Object Descriptive Schema](http://www.loc.gov/standards/mods/)(MODS).
 These scripts were developed for particular use cases within the Archives & Special Collections Department at Pitt.

+The ['mods2csv.py'](https://github.com/kheslin0420/kheslin0420.github.io/blob/master/MODS_Scripts/mod2csv.py) script will flatten MODS XML into a CSV spreadsheet.
+However, BE AWARE that this script was developed with local MODs in mind and only captures and flattens the fields specified within the body of the script.
+This can be edited to include any and all MODS elements you wish to capture.
+Most elements can be accessed by referencing their xpath with attribute (ex: ".//mods:languageTerm[@type='code'][@authority='iso639-2b']").
+These can be accessed using the .getelementvalue() module of the ModsElement () class.
+However, there are some elements that rely on parent level data to extract (ex: depositor, creator, and contributor information).
+These can be accessed using the .getcomplexelementvalue() module of the ModsElement() class.

 The ["add_copyright_element.py"](https://github.com/kheslin0420/kheslin0420.github.io/blob/master/MODS_Scripts/add_copyright_element.py) script creates an <accessCondition> tag and a child <copyrightMD:copyright> tag with attributes "copyright.status" and "publication.status."
 In our use case, we used this script to batch apply copyright status to archival objects missing this metadata field using a CSV spreadsheet.